Language Translation

 • Certificate of title.

-• Vehicle inspection of the vehicle identification number (VIN).
-Vehicle must be present at the BMV branch for an inspection.
-If the vehicle cannot be present, you must submit a Physical Inspection of a Vehicle or Watercraft – State Form 39530, which must be completed by law enforcement.
+You must bring your vehicle to the BMV branch for an inspection.
+If you cannot bring your vehicle, you must submit a Physical Inspection of a Vehicle or Watercraft – State Form 39530 completed by law enforcement.

 • Proof of your full Social Security Number (SSN) or Federal Identification Number (FIN) may be required in accordance with Indiana Code 4-1-8-1.
-Acceptable proofs of SSN/FIN are located on the BMV documentation list.

 New Car and Keys